Easy and creamy, this Sweet Potato Slab Pie is a great variation on your traditional pie recipe that will feed all of your guests!

 On a lightly floured surface, unroll 3 pie crusts and place the crusts end to end and roll out to a 19 x 14-inch rectangle.

-Fit the crust into a half sheet pan.
+Fit the crust into the prepared pan.
 Fold extra crust underneath and crimp if desired.
 Poke bottom and sides of crust with a fork (this keeps it from puffing up too much).
 Bake for 7 to 9 minutes or until light golden brown.
 Remove from the oven and set aside.

-Using a blender, hand mixer, food processor (or by hand), combine the mashed sweet potatoes, brown sugar, eggs, half-and-half, vanilla, cinnamon and ginger until smooth as possible.
+Using a blender, hand mixer, food processor (or by hand), combine the mashed sweet potatoes, brown sugar, eggs, half-and-half, vanilla extract, cinnamon and ginger until smooth as possible.
 There may be a few little lumps and thats okay.

 Pour filling mixture into pan.
 Bake 25 to 28 minutes or until the center of filling is set, remove from the oven.